Skip navigation

 • FA Head Coach

-Browns completed an interview with former Dolphins head coach Mike McDaniel for their head-coaching vacancy.
+Browns will host a second interview with former Dolphins head coach Mike McDaniel for the team’s head coaching vacancy.